 The ISLC is strongly attended from delegates from many countries with different native languages, but we do request papers to be presented in well-spoken English, which is the official Conference language.

-Papers will be scheduled to suit the final program and will be delivered as 25 minute presentations with a further 5 minutes of question time from the floor.
+Papers will be scheduled to suit the final program and will be delivered as 20 minute presentations with a further 5 minutes of live question and answer time.

 - The conference language is English

 - Presenters of accepted abstracts are required to register for the conference.
-A reduced Presenter registration fee has been offered
+A reduced speaker registration fee will be offered

-- Presenters are expected to reserve the Conference dates of 19 & 20 September 2017 in their diaries until they receive notification of submission outcomes.
+- Presenters are expected to reserve the Conference dates in their diaries until they receive notification of submission outcomes

 - Please ensure the title of your presentation is in capitals